bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 He slowly inhaled, as the taste became evermore present in his mouth, before it slowly started to bellow out of his mouth.
 As he exhaled as hard as he could, the venomous gas started to fill the space around his head, blowing out where he could open his lips ever so slightly.

-"Oh, no - I don't think you do" the male interjected.
+"Oh, no - I don't think you do" the male voice interjected.
 He sounded closer to Adrex without Adrex actually able to see him.
 A new set of bands snapped all around his mouth, and trapped the gas in his mouth and lounges.